4.9

 How does a consumer proposal work?

 The first step in filing a consumer proposal is to find an experienced Licensed Insolvency Trustee to support you on your debt relief journey.
-As the only professionals in Canada legally able to file all forms of debt relief, they can cover all of your available options.
-At Spergel, we have been helping Canadians gain debt relief for over thirty years.
 This is the typical process for filing a consumer proposal:

-• Your trustee will review your financial circumstances and debts with you to determine if a consumer proposal is the best option for you, or if an alternative like bankruptcy or debt consolidation would be more appropriate.
+• Your trustee will review your financial circumstances and debts with you to determine if a consumer proposal is the best option for you.

-• Once you choose to file a consumer proposal, you will work together to determine how much you should offer to pay your creditors, based on what you can realistically afford.
-Payment plans are flexible provided they can be completed in a timeframe of up to five years.
+• Once you file, you will work together to determine how much you should offer to pay your creditors, based on what you can realistically afford.

 • Your trustee will negotiate with your creditors on your behalf to have your proposal accepted.
 At Spergel, we have a 99% acceptance rate on any consumer proposals we file.

-• As a consumer proposal is a legal debt settlement in line with the Bankruptcy and Insolvency Act, it offers full protection from your creditors via a stay of proceedings.
+• As a consumer proposal is a legal debt settlement, it offers full protection from your creditors via a stay of proceedings.
 This means creditors can no longer chase you for debt via collection calls or threaten legal action.

 • There is much less you need to do with a consumer proposal than a bankruptcy – you simply need to make your agreed monthly payments on time, and attend two credit counselling sessions.

 • Once you have made your consumer proposal payments, you will receive a Certificate of Full Performance, which indicates completion.
-From this point, you are free of your debts and can enjoy life after a consumer proposal.
-Learn more about rebuilding your credit.
+From this point, you are free of your debts and can enjoy life after a consumer proposal

 In Canada, you can file a consumer proposal if you meet the following eligibility criteria: